leahmeiv/BudgetBuddy/README.md

 - Created Github Repository
 - Created initial setup for code (ESlint, html files)
 - Home page mockup
+- Login button links to login.html

 **Pending:**
-- Home page with react setup
-- Create Sign in page and link to home page
+- Edit Sign in page and link to account (add error if no account)
 - Create sign up page and link to home page

 ###### Sollie Garcia